Bioluminescence Research Group 2016

 B.S., Molecular and Cell Biology, University of Connecticut, 1996, and a post-baccalaureate Certificate in Diagnostic Genetic Sciences.

 I have previous experience in solid tumor research, cytogenetics, and molecular genetics.
-Some projects I am working on are examining a proposed domain rotation of luciferase to better understand the mechanism of firefly bioluminescence, determining the bioluminescence properties of mutants of P. pyralis and L. italica luciferases for dual analyte reporter gene applications, and evaluating a newly cloned luciferase.
+Some projects I am working on are cloning a new luciferase gene from an uncharacterized species of firefly, determining the bioluminescence properties of mutants of P. pyralis and L. italica luciferases for dual analyte reporter gene applications, and evaluating a newly cloned luciferase.
 Outside of the lab, I enjoy running with my dog, reading sequels based on Jane Austen’s books, and spending time with my two sons.

 Danielle Fontaine, M.A., Research Technician